hubyhub/cheatsheets/docker.md

-docker logs containerId     # shows you the logs of the container. (you get the containerId by via docker ps) docker run --name cool-name app:1.0   # gives your container a nice name, so you can reference it easier without containerId docker exec -it containerId /bin/bash # gives you the terminal within the container, for debugging, etc... docker network ls                     # shows docker networks, which is used by the containers to talk to each other docker network create manfred-network # creates a new docker network
+docker logs containerId     # shows you the logs of the container. (you get the containerId by via docker ps) docker run --name cool-name app:1.0   # gives your container a nice name, so you can reference it easier without containerId docker exec -it containerId /bin/bash # gives you the terminal within the container, for debugging, etc... docker exec -it containerId /bin/sh   # some containers don't have bash installed docker network ls                     # shows docker networks, which is used by the containers to talk to each other docker network create manfred-network # creates a new docker network

+docker rm containerId       # deletes a container docker rmi imageId          # deletes an image, you first have to delete the image, even when it is stopped

 # full example
 docker run -d -p6001:6379 --name my-cool-name app:1.0